kwangkim/MA441-15S/lectures/lec4.md

-## LEC 4 The limit of a function I
+## LEC 4 The limit of a function II

 ### Goal